 Sixty-seven percent of the city voted for legalization in the referendum last November.

-Sayegh said that he understands concerns regarding dispensaries and would like to see them restricted to certain neighborhoods, as Jersey City and other towns did when regulating their NJ cannabis market.
+Sayegh said that he understands concerns regarding dispensaries.
+He would like to see them restricted to certain neighborhoods, as Jersey City and other towns did when regulating their NJ cannabis market.

-The Council had said they wanted more time to enact a cannabis ordinance that regulated their NJ cannabis market in the city.
+The Council had said they wanted more time to enact a cannabis ordinance to regulate their NJ cannabis market.